-Learn How a UAD Designation Can Properly Identify a Trust
+How Does a UAD Designation Identify a Trust?

 The term “UAD” is typically used in connection with a living trust.
-It stands for “under agreement dated” and it appears in most trust instruments—their formation documents—to establish the type of living trust that has been formed.
-Financial and other institutions rely upon UAD designations for tax and other purposes when they're dealing with a trusted entity.
+It stands for “under agreement dated” and it appears in trust instruments—the trust's formation documents—to establish that an irrevocable, not a revocable, living trust has been formed.
+Financial and other institutions rely upon the UAD designation for tax and other purposes.

 A revocable trust is one that can be changed at any time by the grantor—the individual who formed it.
-Quite often, the grantor serves as the trustee of his revocable trust.
-He retains control of the assets he’s funded or placed into the trust and he reserves the right to change the trust's terms at any time as long as he's mentally sound and still living.
-He can revoke or dissolve the trust and take his property back if he decides it no longer suits his purposes.
+The grantor commonly serves as the trustee of his own revocable trust.
+He retains control of the assets he’s funded and placed into the trust, and he reserves the right to change the trust's terms at any time provided that he's mentally sound and still living.
+He can revoke or dissolve the trust and take his property back if he decides that the trust no longer suits his purposes.

 - John is the trustee.

 - The trust was formed by an instrument dated February 17, 2018.

 It means just the opposite when the term “U/D/T” or “UDT” appears in a trust instrument.
 UDT stands for “under declaration of trust," and this indicates that the grantor and the trustee are the same person.
 The grantor maintains control over the assets he has placed into the trust, and he can only do this if the trust is revocable.

 A testamentary trust is something else entirely.
 It's created after the grantor has died, not during his lifetime.
 The grantor can change or revoke a testamentary trust at any point by simply changing his will, but the trust doesn't go into effect until his death, at which point he can no longer revoke or amend it.
 The grantor and the trustee must be two separate individuals because the grantor is deceased by the time the trust is formed.

 The terms and beneficiaries of a testamentary trust are based on instructions contained in the decedent's will, so a testamentary trust always carries a UAD designation.